 Now that you know what you want from your website, it's time to think about what to expect from users of different device types.
 This will vary widely based on what your business offers, and your audience.
 A few examples:

 Desktop users: Users may have just heard of you, and are learning about who you are and what services you offer.
 Their first impression of you should provide them with this answer, proof of the value you provide, and a way to engage further.

 Many local business offer services with low barriers to entry (i.e. retail or craftsmanship vs. heavy manufacturing and distribution), so a call-to-action to place an order, or to schedule an appointment should be front and center on the homepage for a desktop user.

-Mobile device users: More often that not, mobile device users at the website of a local business either want to: call the business, or visit the business’ brick-and-mortar location.
+Mobile device users: More often that not, mobile device users who are navigating a local business website either want to: call the business, or visit the business’ brick-and-mortar location.